 Her website is: www.carolinekole.com

-Here is Caroline's first commercial video release which debuted on CMT PURE in the fall of 2013.
+Here is Caroline's latest video release which is currently playing on CMT.
 Check it out !!

 Boy Named Banjo